Call of Juarez: The Cartel: Multiplayer

 The game's multiplayer mode is available via LAN and online on Microsoft Windows, LAN and the PlayStation Network on PlayStation 3, and System Link and Xbox Live on the Xbox 360.
 All three versions feature two types of multiplayer; cooperative and competitive.
 Cooperative gameplay allow up to three players team up to complete campaign missions.
 When playing cooperatively, the game features random challenges throughout each level (this feature is not available in single-player mode).
 These challenges may include objectives such as hitting a certain number of headshots, avoiding damage, or getting to a certain part of the level.
 All human players (whether two or three) receive the same challenges at the same time, and the first to complete the challenge gets the experience points.

-Competitive mode is traditional player v. player gameplay for up to twelve players, with two gametypes available - "Objective Based" and "Team Deathmatch".
-Both gametypes use a "cop v. criminal" system, where one team is the cops and the other is the criminals.
-In objective-based gameplay, players set out to either engage in criminal activity, or prevent the other team from doing so, with a series of objectives to be completed or prevented.
+Competitive mode is traditional player v. player gameplay for up to twelve players, with two game types available - "Objective Based" and "Team Deathmatch".
+Both game types use a "cop v. criminal" system, where one team is the cops and the other is the criminals.
+In objective-based gameplay, players set out to either engage in criminal activity or prevent the other team from doing so, with a series of objectives to be completed or prevented.
 All games also use a partner system whereby any two players on the same team can team up.
-If they remain close to one another, they got benefits such as extra experience or health.
+If they remain close to one another, they get benefits such as extra experience or health.
 Additionally, if one partner sees an opponent, but the other partner does not, that opponent is marked on both partners' mini-maps.